chopinrlz/powerpass/docs/dpapi-cmdlet-ref.md

 10. [Update-PowerPassSalt](#update-powerpasssalt)
 11. [Write-PowerPassSecret](#write-powerpasssecret)

-Here are the cmdlets for the Windows PowerShell DP API implementation with KeePass 2 support.
+Continue reading for the cmdlet details.
 # Clear-PowerPassLocker
 ### SYNOPSIS
 Deletes all your locker secrets.